-What makes their determination so resolute, I think, is that there is such a definitiveness about their place in history.
+What makes their determination so resolute, I think, is that there is such definitiveness about their place in history.
 There are still arguments—endless arguments—about what the Holocaust means, or represents, with the sad figures of the deniers at the perimeter of the debate, but the historical landscape is largely contoured, and its equation clear: Nazism equals Holocaust equals concentration camps.

 Gurs is more uncertain.
 Its passage, so to speak, cuts across WWII.
-The camp was constructed during the Spanish Civil War, when the French government interned Spanish anarchists and members of the International Brigade, in an effort to mollify Franco’s fascist government.
-Just before the outbreak of WWII, the French administration corralled the Germans living in Paris—including Hannah Arendt—and dispatched them to camps for undesirables such as Gurs.
+The camp was constructed during the Spanish Civil War, when the Blum’s administration interned anarchists and members of the International Brigade, in an effort to mollify Franco’s fascist government.
+Just before the outbreak of WWII, the French administration then corralled the Germans living in Paris—including Hannah Arendt—and dispatched them to camps for undesirables such as Gurs.
 When the Germans occupied France, it was the turn of the Communists, Gypsies, and Jews.
 At the end of the war, the camp was not destroyed, but used again, this time for the hapless Spanish and other communists, as the French government, like so many others, announced that the era of the camp was not a momentary blip in the history of the world, but a logical way of dealing with those who find no place on the checkerboard of national identity.

-There are too many reasons for the French to forget Gurs: for its place in the Nazi logic of Jewish extermination, with which so many French collaborated; for France’s shameful continuing use of the camp after the war; and for its continuing resonances with the camps used to detain asylum seekers today.
+There are too many reasons for the French to forget Gurs: for its place in the Nazi logic of Jewish extermination, with which so many French collaborated; for France’s continuing use of the camp after the war; and for its resonances with the camps used to detain asylum seekers today.

 Gurs is a monument to a longer history of national isolation of undesirable elements: a place where dreams of ethnic purity and the realities of state power collide.
 No wonder the French want to forget, when what they are trying to forget is so much of their present.

 After some uneasy minutes driving down the autoroute, my vision navigating industrial fields and placid cows, there is a small sign for Gurs, and we turn in.
-There are only two cars in the small parking lot, which stands in front of a wrought-iron metal enclosure.
+There are only two cars in the parking lot, which stands in front of a wrought-iron metal enclosure.

 As we get out of the car, I can see ‘Gurs’ etched into a concrete wall, with fake barbed wire curling around the word.
-This sort of disaster-kitsch serves to distance us from the camp, and consign it to some impossibly remote time that can only be conjured up by the sort of heavy reconstruction normally reserves for our most frivolous fantasies (Disney, medieval re-enactments).
+This sort of disaster-kitsch serves to distance us from the camp, and consign it to some impossibly remote time that can only be conjured up by the sort of heavy reconstruction normally reserved for our most frivolous fantasies (Disney, medieval re-enactments).

-The enclosure was constructed in the 1980s, by the friends of Gurs: a private group of people whose relatives had been interned here.
+The enclosure was constructed in the 1980s, by the friends of Gurs; a private group of people whose relatives had been interned here.
 It is hard to recognize now how little the presence of such places was at issue immediately after the war.
 Of course, photographs of the concentration camps made the papers, but the Nuremberg trials were largely silent about the camps, and the patina of horror that settled on WWII is a product of the 60s and 70s, not the post-war period.
 So it is with a place like Gurs.
 Later, we will come to a cemetery for the Jews killed at the camp: repaired in 1962, it sat solitary and quiet, behind a covering of trees: a private memorial, far from the state’s memory.